chrisycd/chrisycd.github.io/scDesignPop/docs/reference/constructDataPop.md

   an optional string vector to filter for sample ids.
 The default is NULL.

+- copula_variable:

+  a string scalar specifying the column name in cell covariate of `sce` object for which to fit the copula by.
+If NULL, then copula will be fitted for all cells. if it's the same as celltype_colname, then copula will be fitted per cell type, while if it's the same as time_colname, copula will be fitted per time quantile.

-- ct_copula:
+- n_quantiles:

-  a logical scalar for whether to fit the copula by cell state variable specified by `cellstate_colname` option.
-The default is TRUE.
+  an integer value used for how many time quantiles of continuous cell states will be assigned for copula fitting.
+The default is 10.

 - slot_name: